Skip to:

 How to apply

 In the first, instance, we recommend that you visit the relevant School and Research Centre to read about our research and establish areas of specific staff interest.
-This will enable you to identify whether the School of Health & Psychological Sciences at City is the best place for your study.
+This will enable you to identify whether the School of Health & Medical Sciences at City is the best place for your study.

 • Background and rationale including other work in the area leading up to the PhD study.